marciogualtieri/analytics/README.md

     [info]
     [info] Check /home/gualtief/workspace/analytics/target/scala-2.12/jacoco/report for detailed report

+HTML reports will be available at the folder `target/scala-2.12/jacoco/report/html/` after running Jacoco.

+The coverage isn't 100% because of two reasons: case classes (doesn't make sense to write tests for them) and generated code (from the Play Framework).

+If you look at the HTML reports more carefully, you will notice that the relevant code is being fully covered.

 ## Running the App

-To run the app, execute the following command:
+To run the app in development mode, execute the following command:

     sbt run